 - Some people misinterpret their anxiety and hesitancy as being snobby.

-4 Characteristics of female INFJs
+4 Characteristics of Female INFJs

 - They cut their friends way more slack than they do for themselves.

-- They are incredibly intelligent and amazingly perceptive.
+- They are brilliant and amazingly perceptive.

 - Older INFJ women have an easier time with self-acceptance than younger ones do.

-4 Characteristics of male ISFJs
+4 Characteristics of Male ISFJs

-- They are very warm and caring.
+- They are hot and caring.

-- They tend to value a traditional family structure with the man as the bread winner and the female in charge of the home.
+- They tend to value a traditional family structure with the man as the breadwinner and the female in charge of the home.

 - They are faithful and feel that they have a duty to serve others.

-- Many are comfortable with their own emotions and not afraid to be vulnerable with those they love.
+- Many are comfortable with their emotions and not afraid to be vulnerable with those they love.

 Female ISFJs possess many traits that are typically associated with women.
-They are compassionate, caring and warm.
-They adore their friends and will do anything for them but their true priory is their family.
-They tend to be conventional and prefer a structured and well organized approach to their lives.
+They are compassionate, caring, and warm.
+They adore their friends and will do anything for them, but their true priory is their family.
+They tend to be conventional and prefer a structured and well-organized approach to their lives.

-4 Characteristics of female ISFJs
+4 Characteristics of Female ISFJs